okta/samples-js-angular-1/README.md

 2. Follow the end-to-end sample setup instructions

-3. Install this front-end in the cloned directory
+3. Install this front end in the cloned directory

     ```bash
-    # Install the front-end.
+    # Install the front end.
 For example, if using Django:
     [samples-python-django]$ npm install @okta/samples-js-angular-1 --save
     ```